 As I previously mentioned, acorn squash is packed with nutrients and vitamins.

 It’s high in protein and fiber, vitamin A, folate and vitamin B-6.
 It’s also very high in vitamin C – 1/2 cup of cooked acorn squash provides approximately 20% of the daily recommended allowance of vitamin C.

 It’s also one of the top 10 foods rich in potassium, which is essential for maintaining normal blood pressure levels.

 Acorn squash is low in calories, only 56 calories per 1 cup (140g) and low in fat (0.1g), which makes it an ideal food for weight loss.
 It’s also low in carbs – 1 cup (140g) of acorn squash contains 15 grams of carbs.

-Did you like this Cheesy Roasted Acorn Squash Stuffed With Creamy Kale And Mushrooms?
+Did you like this roasted acorn squash with cheese and creamy mushroom sauce recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print

-Roasted Acorn Squash Stuffed With Creamy Kale And Mushrooms
+Roasted Acorn Squash With Cheese and Creamy Mushroom Sauce

 This baked acorn squash with baby kale and mushroom sauce is so addictive, you’ll be scraping the bottom and fighting for the last bit of chewy melted cheese!